On Levi flat hypersurfaces with transversely affine foliation: Proof of Theorem

-that follows from Theorem \ref{thm:ohtsuki}.
-Fix arbitrary smooth hermitian metric $h_0$ of $L$.
+Fix an arbitrary smooth hermitian metric $h_0$ of $L$.
 Also, for each $j$, we take smooth hermitian metric $h_j$ of the line bundle associated with $Z_j$ so that the support of the curvature form $\Theta_{h_j}$ does not intersect with the neighborhood $W$ of $M$.
 Since $Y$ is K\"ahler, we may use the $\pa\opa$-lemma to obtain a smooth real function $\psi$ on $Y$ such that

 Letting $h := h_0 e^{2\pi\psi}$, we obtain a smooth hermitian metric $h$ of $L$ whose curvature form

 vanishes away from the supports of $\Theta_{h_j}$.
 Since $L$ is isomorphic to $N_{\mathcal{F}}$ over $Y \setminus |Z|$, the restriction of $h$ yields a flat hermitian metric of $N_{\mathcal{F}}$ over $W$.